gaohoward/activemq-artemis/docs/user-manual/en/configuring-transports.md

     which are support through openssl but not through the JDK provider.
 See https://en.wikipedia.org/wiki/Comparison_of_TLS_implementations for more information's.

+    Note: On Windows platform if you use `OPENSSL` provider make sure you have OpenSSL installed.
+    It's likely you have to build OpenSSL[http://www.openssl.org] from source for your specific Windows version.
+In that case make sure you add your OpenSSL binaries to your PATH environment variable. `nety-tcnative` also depends on Apache APR[https://apr.apache.org] runtime to work.
+So make sure you correctly build/install Apache APR in your system and the APR runtime library in your PATH environment variables.

 ### Configuring Netty HTTP